wp-plugins/google-news-sitemap-feed-with-multisite-support/readme.txt

 == Upgrade Notice ==

+= 3.3 =
+Includes categories in keywords.
+Uncategorized category is omitted.

 = 3.2 =
-Safe to upgrade from previous versions.
+Properly shows titles with special characters.

 == Changelog ==

+= 3.3 =
+* Includes categories in keywords.
+Uncategorized category is omitted.

 = 3.2 =
-* Properly shows titles with special characters
+* Properly shows titles with special characters.
-* Database request tune up for blogs with more than 1000 posts for last 2 days
+* Database request tune up for blogs with more than 1000 posts for last 2 days.

 = 3.1 =
-* Based on XML Sitemap & Google News Sitemap Feeds plugin v.3.9.1
+* Based on XML Sitemap & Google News Sitemap Feeds plugin v.3.9.1.